-A browse through the standard equipment list won't leave many feeling short changed, with both models getting the same level of equipment as an AMG Line trimmed S-Class.
-The S 63 gains 19in alloys, parking sensors, reversing camera, adaptive LED headlights and a beefy bodykit fitted as standard on the outside.
+A browse through the standard equipment list won't leave many feeling short changed either, with both models getting the same level of equipment as an AMG Line trimmed S-Class.
+The S63 gains 20in alloys, parking sensors, a reversing camera, adaptive LED headlights and a beefy bodykit fitted as standard on the outside.
 Inside there is a Nappa leather upholstery, electrically adjustable front sports seats, ambient interior LED lighting, a Burmester audio system and Mercedes' COMAND infotainment system, which includes a two 12.3in screens, sat nav, DAB radio, Bluetooth and USB connectivity.

-The S 65 comes with larger alloys, electrically adjustable reclining rear seats, air freshener and V12 embossed seats on top.
+The S 65 comes electrically adjustable, ventilated and reclining rear seats, a Nappa leather headlining and a 3D Burmester surround sound system.
 However, the luxury doesn't end there as a wealth of optional extras can certainly endow your AMG S-Class with as much luxury as you or your wallet can stomach.

-Out on the road, one of the impressive aspects of the S 63, we tried, is its Magic Ride Control, which uses a camera to scan the road ahead to prime the adaptive suspension for the optimum ride.
+Out on the road, one of the impressive aspects of the S63, we tried, is its Magic Ride Control, which uses a camera to scan the road ahead to prime the adaptive suspension for the optimum ride and body control.
 The system, which is standard, works intuitively and really does iron out most undulations, but high-frequency scars can still be felt.

-It feels more planted at high speed than a Jaguar XJR, thanks in part to a 100kg weight loss over its predecessor, but the Jaguar still shades it in terms of outright fun.
+It feels more planted at high speed than a Jaguar XJR 575, thanks in part to a 100kg weight loss over its predecessor, but the Jaguar still shades it in terms of outright fun.
 The AMG offers the better blend of refinement and engine note; rhythmic at low speed and bellowing with restraint as it approaches the 6500rpm redline.
 The engine note is delightfully muted, although always there.
 If you want NASCAR thrills, then the equally powered but all-paw E63 would be a better bet.

 Power is commuted to the rear wheels through a seven-speed Speedshift MCT automatic gearbox.
 It provides snappy shifts, but – as with the rest of the car – never at the expense of sublime comfort.

-The Mercedes S 63 AMG wants for nothing, although there is, predictably a myriad pricey options.
-But it is hard to think of the S 63 AMG in pragmatic terms.
+The Mercedes-AMG S63 wants for nothing, although there is, predictably a myriad pricey options.
+But it is hard to think of the S63 AMG in pragmatic terms.

-The truth is, if you want to travel in unparalleled comfort and refinement, then a cooking S-Class, an S 350 or an S 500 would be slightly better.
+The truth is, if you want to travel in unparalleled comfort and refinement, then an S 350 or an S 500 would be slightly better.
 And an E 63 AMG would better serve those looking for traditional super-saloon thrills, and can be had in wagon form too.